-Fabrice Grinda and Alec Oxenford founded the company in 2006 as an alternative to Craiglist outside the boundaries of the U.S. Naspers; a South African media and technology group acquired 95% of the company in 2014, having its headquarter in Amsterdam.
-OLX has a very active and strong presence in Portugal, Ukraine, Philippines, Kenya, Nigeria, India, Brazil and Pakistan.
+Fabrice Grinda and Alec Oxenford founded the company in 2006 as an alternative to Craiglist outside the boundaries of the U.S. Naspers; a South African media and technology group acquired 95% of the company in 2014, having its headquarters in Amsterdam.
+OLX has a very active and strong presence in Portugal, Ukraine, the Philippines, Kenya, Nigeria, India, Brazil, and Pakistan.

 Before Naspers purchased the company, the C2C classified website received funds by many different firms namely General Catalyst Partners, Nexus Venture Partners and Bessemer Venture Partners.
 A few statistics worth considering are: